flovv/flovv.github.io/_posts/2015-12-13-Brand-Ticker.md

 ## 30 2.977252 6574.628 Volkswagen VW     439 2015-12-08
 {% endhighlight %}

 The first 6 columns are the brand associations, gathered from news data, or a survey (who knows...?).
-It's helpful that the flag attributes already labels the associations as positiv/negativ (red or green).
+It's helpful that the flag attributes already label the associations as positiv/negativ (red or green).
 The value column is the so-called "Brand Value".

 ![plot of chunk unnamed-chunk-3](/figures/post2/unnamed-chunk-3-1.png)